4K1D3V/Pl-Hide-Pro/FAQ's.md

     tabcomplete:
       - ban
     priority: 20
-    included-groups:
+    inherited-groups:
       - default
       - Moderator
 ```
 **Note that groups are inherited recursively**.
-For example, if moderator also includes default, you don't have to inherit default for the Admin group as well.
+For example, if moderator also inherits default, you don't have to inherit default for the Admin group as well.